 Are there any programs I can go through to avoid conviction?

 Yes.
 In your case, your lawyer may be able to negotiate with prosecutors or the judge to get you into a pre-trial Alcohol Education (AE) program.
 This may take the form of an intervention program that lasts either 10 or 15 weeks, or it may take the form of an actual treatment program.
 In some cases the court will allow a weekend program in lieu of the classes.
 Completion of the AE program allows you to have your DUI charges dismissed.
 In order to qualify, you must either be facing DUI charges for the first time, or you must not have gone through the program within the past 10 years if you have used a similar program previously.

 What is an ignition interlock device?

-An ignition interlock device (IID) is a breath test devices that can be installed in a vehicle.
+An ignition interlock device (IID) is a breath test device installed in your motor vehicle.
 This device requires the driver to submit a breath sample, which is used to determine the individual's blood alcohol content.
 If the driver has a certain amount of alcohol in his or her system, the vehicle's engine will not start.
-The IID records the results of the breath tests, which are reviewed by law enforcement.
+The IID records the results of the breath test, which are reviewed by law enforcement.
 Under Connecticut law, people who are convicted for DUI offenses must install IIDs in their vehicles for a certain period of time.
 The IID requirement follows a 45 day suspension.
 You may be eligible for a work permit during that 45 day period.